 To reach the library, they needed to cross four lanes of traffic on 84th Street, which is called Washington Street in Papillion.
 One car was in the first two lanes, and it stopped.
 A truck was in the third, inside lane, and it stopped.

 With her brother trailing behind, Abby stepped into the fourth, outside lane.
 Lawrence, coming up on the side of the truck, didn’t yield to flashing crosswalk caution lights and struck the girl.

 Mills said Friday that traffic investigators determined Lawrence was traveling 37 mph at the time Abby was struck.
 The speed limit along that section of road is 25 mph.

 Lawrence remained at the scene after the crash, police said.
-She turned herself in in October after a warrant was issued for her arrest, posted 10% of a $10,000 bail and was released.
+In October, she turned herself in after a warrant was issued for her arrest, posted 10% of a $10,000 bail and was released.

 Mills on Friday declined to comment on what sentence he believes is appropriate.
 Schaefer said he thinks probation would be adequate.

 “She’s in a prison of her mind,” Schaefer said of Lawrence.

 At the time Abby was struck, the crosswalk at Second and Washington had signs that lit up when a pedestrian pressed a button.
 It also had electronic boxes that displayed a driver’s speed.

 Those features still exist.
 In December, the City of Papillion installed six neon-yellow signs in the intersection.
 The city also hired a transportation planning firm to study the area and further possible modifications.

 Mills said all drivers need to pay attention to their driving speeds.
 “We would just ask that people slow down.”